huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 }
 ```

 Then we can get a list of string from list of numbers by simply using a function that can goes from a number to a string.
 As you might noticed, this is exactly the rationale of the `Array.prototype.map`.
-And of course we can make our `fmap` more generic, I will leave that as an exercise to the readers so we can move on.
+And of course we can make our `fmap` more generic, I will leave that as an exercise to the readers so that we can move on.

 ### Kleisli Category and Monad